adytiaa/physAI_CFDsim/README.md

    - Computes **Lift**, **Drag**, **Cl**, and **Cd**.
    - Produces a **PDF Proof of Simulation Report**.

 Each validation step also saves model checkpoints and plots streamlines and Cp contours.
+This automates the verification steps that are costly or subjective by computing the PDE residuals and check physics consistency, compare AI outputs to trusted solvers or learned surrogates, spot anomalies, outliers, or boundary-condition violations.
+In the end produce human-readable verdicts and evidence for on-chain contracts.

 ---